What You'll Need

 #8 Place Rarely Used Items at the Back, Frequently Used Items Up Front

 Special dinnerware sets that are barely used except for special occasions should be kept at the back of the cabinet, while dinnerware sets that are used everyday should be kept at the front within arms reach, just by the cupboard door.

 #9 Use a Cabinet Shelf Space for Better Organization

 Using a smaller, additional cabinet shelf will help organize your shelves, and provide a foundation for heavy items to rest on.
 This is especially useful for pots and pans, as the shelf will organize these instead of letting them clutter the bottom rack.
 Most of these shelves are adjustable in length and height as well.

 #10 Place Small Items in Pull Out Drawers for Easy Access

 You can get pull-out drawer organizers that you can place in your existing drawer, or kitchen cabinets to create a space for small items that may be easily misplaced, like cookie cutters, fruit peelers, honey sticks, and more.

 A Well-Organized Life

 Luce Home is your trusted partner in keeping an organized kitchen and home throughout.
-Our spring cleaning services don't just keep your home clean, but we also organize your kitchen cabinets and refrigerators when requested!
+Our house cleaning services don't just keep your home clean, but we also organize your kitchen cabinets and refrigerators when requested!